 Because ongoing inflation increases the cost of goods and services, it takes away the buying power of your money.
 You will need more money to live on in the future than you need currently to maintain your standard of living, and this is very important to keep in mind when setting goals for retirement.

 After hitting numbers like 13.4% inflation in 1980 and 5.2% in 1991, inflation had been trending downward from its most recent peak of 3.6% in 2011.
 But after dipping to 0.4% in 2015, it is now again on the rise.
 Inflation was at 1.00% in 2016, 2.14% for 2017, and then hit 2.5% for 2018.
 The 2019 projection is for around 2.0%.
 (Statista 2019).
 The average annual inflation from 1990 through 2018 was 2.46%, but the total cumulative inflation for the 28 years from January 1990 through December 2018 is 102.46% (InflationData.com).

 Why is this important to your retirement planning?
 Inflation turns your retirement goals into moving targets.
 You want to be able to afford the things you need and want in retirement, often years in the future; so inflation must be accounted for in your planning.

-Your retirement planning must take into consideration the impact of inflation.
-For most people, simply saving is not sufficient and they need growth, earnings, and the power of compounding on their money, even throughout retirement, to help their assets grow enough to keep pace with inflation.
+Your retirement planning must include planning for the impact of inflation.
+For most people, simply saving is not sufficient and they need growth, earnings, and the power of compounding on their money - even throughout retirement - to help their assets grow enough to keep pace with inflation.

-Roger S. Green is a Registered Representative with securities and advisory services offered through Cetera Advisors LLC, member FINRA/SIPC.
+Roger S. Green is an Investment Advisor Representative offering securities and advisory services through Cetera Advisors LLC, a Registered Investment Advisor, Broker/Dealer, member FINRA, SIPC.
 Green Financial Resources, LLC is located at 3700 Crestwood Parkway, Duluth, GA 30096.
-Neither Green Financial nor Gwinnett Technical College is affiliated with Cetera Advisors.
+Green Financial, Gwinnett Technical College and Cetera Advisors are not affiliated.